 Two important things to note about Silver Gate and Cooke City:

-- It’s very much a seasonal town that tourists visit during spring, summer and early fall.
-It has an annual resident population of less than 100 people.
+- It’s very much a seasonal town that tourists visit during spring, summer, and early fall.
+It has an annual resident population of fewer than 100 people.

 Silver Gate and Cooke City Montana Lodging Options